-|Who May Adopt||Any individual approved by the court as a suitable adoptive parent.
-If petitioner is married, spouse must join unless natural parent of adoptee or legally separated or excused from joining by court.
-Nonresidents may adopt if adoptee is resident or was born in state, is less than 6 mos. old and was placed by agency licensed in state|
+|Who Can Adopt||Any individual approved by the court as a suitable adoptive parent can adopt.
+If the person petitioning to adopt is married, his or her spouse must also join the adoption petition, unless he or she is the natural parent of the adoptee or he or she is legally separated or otherwise excused from joining by court.

-Note: State laws are constantly changing -- contact an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are revised regularly, so please contact a lawyer or conduct your own legal research to verify these adoption laws.

-Research the Law:
+Research the Law